 Answers from Sheldon G. Sheps, M.D.

-Levels of sodium in a serving of drinking water are very low in most water systems.
-In an Environmental Protection Agency survey, the majority of water systems tested had less than 50 mg of sodium per liter.
-Based on this data, a fourth of a liter (about an 8-ounce glass) of water would contain less than 12.5 mg of sodium, which falls under the Food and Drug Administration's definition of "very low sodium."
+Levels of sodium in drinking water are very low in most water systems.
+In an Environmental Protection Agency survey, the majority of water systems tested had less than 50 milligrams (mg) of sodium per liter.
+Based on this data, a fourth of a liter (about an 8-ounce glass) of water would contain less than 12.5 mg of sodium, which falls within the Food and Drug Administration's definition of "very low sodium."

 However, if you're on a very low-sodium diet and you're concerned about the amount of sodium in softened water, you may want to consider a water-purification system that uses potassium chloride instead.
 Another option is to soften only the hot water and use unsoftened cold water for drinking and cooking.

 In any case, it's important to keep in mind that the majority of sodium in an average person's diet comes from table salt and processed foods.
 Thus, the best way to decrease sodium in your diet is by putting away the saltshaker and cutting back on processed foods.

 - Drinking water advisory: Consumer acceptability advice and health effects analysis on sodium.
 U.S. Environmental Protection Agency. http://www.epa.gov/ccl/regulatory-determination-1-contaminants-first-drinking-water-contaminant-candidate-list.
 Accessed Feb.
 9, 2016.